What is Trauma: A Complete Guide to Understanding and Overcoming It

 Types of Trauma: Not All Are Equal

-Understanding the type of trauma we have experienced is fundamental to choosing the right treatment.
+Understanding what kind of trauma we have experienced is fundamental to choosing the right treatment.
 Each form of trauma impacts the brain and body differently.

 Acute trauma

-Acute trauma stems from a single dangerous or threatening event that occurs at a specific point in time.
-Common examples include traffic accidents, natural disasters, assaults, sudden losses of loved ones, or traumatic medical experiences.
-Although it originates from a single incident, its impact can be profound and long-lasting if not processed correctly.
+Acute trauma stems from a single dangerous or threatening event that occurs at a specific moment in life.
+Common examples include traffic accidents, natural disasters, attacks, sudden loss of loved ones, or traumatic medical experiences.
+Although it arises from a single incident, its impact can be profound and lasting if not processed correctly.

 Chronic trauma